evaera/Aurora/README.md

 #### `Aurora.SetMaxAgentTimeInactive(seconds: number): void`
 Sets how long, in seconds, that an Agent can exist without any Auras before it is automatically destroyed on the next update cycle.
 You should set this if you intend to have a large number of instances with Auras that remain in the game world for a long time.
 This feature will make the inital Aurora snapshot sent to newly joined players less expensive, make the update cycle slightly less expensive, and free up memory.

 This is a potentially dangerous feature.
 If enabled, then you must take care to always call `Aurora.GetAgent` after your code yields (WaitForChild, wait, event listeners, etc).
-If you hold on to a reference to an old agent, then in addition to leaking memory, your code will error because you can't call methods on destroyed Agents.
+If you hold on to a reference to an old Agent, then in addition to leaking memory, your code will error because you can't call methods on destroyed Agents.

 The default value is `math.huge` (disabled).

 #### `Aurora.SetSafeMemoryMode(isSafeMode: boolean): void`
-Under "Safe Memory Mode", if an Agent's associated Instance is not a descendant of the DataModel (`game`, or the *game tree*) then that Agent will be automatically destroyed so as to prevent memory leaks.
+Under "Safe Memory Mode", if an Agent's associated Instance is not a descendant of the DataModel (i.e. `game`, or the *game tree*) then that Agent will be automatically destroyed so as to prevent memory leaks.

 Agents being attached to an instance *will* prevent that instance from being garbage collected automatically if it's just detached from the game tree (parent set to `nil`).
 However, if the instance (or an ancestor of that instance) is destroyed, then the Agent and instance will be correctly garbage collected, even if "Safe Memory Mode" is off.